cflucas97/comp285-fall22/_announcements/announcement-week-16.md

 date: 2022-11-28
 ---

+#### Final Review Week
+- Come with your questions!
+- Tuesday's lecture will review the first half of the course.
+- Thursday's lecture will review the second half of the course.

 #### No Quiz!
 - We will not be having a quiz in Tuesday's lecture.
 - We are reviewing the first half and second half of the course material across the two lectures this week.